Frequently Asked Questions Relating To Acupuncture

 How much does it cost?

-It varies depending on the species, the individual complaint and the treatment necessary, ranging from £35 (for a rabbit) to £125 (for a horse) for the first consultation, plus additional travelling costs for visits.
+It varies depending on the species, the individual problem and the treatment necessary, ranging from £35 (for a rabbit) to £125 (for a horse) for the first consultation, plus additional travelling costs for visits.
 Please contact us for more information about pricing for your pet.

 Is it covered by my pet insurance?